Explore the Carite Forest

 Charco Azul in Carite Forest

-Officially, there are no "hiking" trails open in the Carite Forest.
-The only trail that is open is the trail to Charco Azul.
+The only “hiking” trail that is open in Carite is the trail to Charco Azul.
 It is a short walking path that leads to a cute swimming hole that I think is definitely worth a visit if you are in the area.

 Picnic Areas